Luton Airport Parkway station: Luton DART

 Luton DART, a 1.4 mi light rail/ automated guided people mover line, provides a five-minute transfer between Luton Airport Parkway station and Luton Airport.
+It operates 24 hours a day.
 The DART platforms are located in a terminus building above the Parkway station, connected to the main-line rail platforms via lifts and escalators and a footbridge.

-The transit was officially opened by King Charles III in December 2022.
-It opened to passengers on 10 March 2023 and is currently operating a limited service for four hours per day, with a planned 24-hour service coming into effect around the end of the month.
-When fully operational, the DART transit will replace the shuttle bus service.
+The DART transit was officially opened by King Charles III in December 2022.
+It opened to passengers on 10 March 2023 and has replaced the shuttle bus service.

 The single fare for the DART is £4.90.
 Rail tickets marked "Luton Airport" include the price of the DART transit.
 Concessions are given to Luton residents, and free travel is provided for holders of concessionary travel passes and disabled blue badge holders, and for airport workers.

 Bus services

+The station is served by Arriva buses A, H, X2, X3, Z and 100 between the town centre and airport from the DART's Kimpton Road exit.

+The main entrance is served by the more rural Centrebus routes 230, 366, 44 and 45 as well as Grant Palmer's 30.

-A frequent shuttle bus service has conveyed air passengers from the station to the airport terminal, but this is to be replaced by the Luton DART light rail transit, once the full service pattern is introduced.
-The shuttle bus journey takes 10 minutes, and buses run every 10 minutes during the day, and at night, buses connect with all trains calling at the station overnight.
-The single fare is £2.40, and the return fare is £3.80.
-Rail tickets "Luton Airport" include the bus fare.
+Until March 2023 a dedicated airport shuttle bus service was in operation to convey air passengers from the Parkway station to the airport terminal.
+The single fare was £2.40, and the return fare was £3.80.
+Rail tickets marked "Luton Airport" included the bus fare.
+The shuttle bus has now been replaced by the Luton DART light rail transit.

-Bus services on the Luton to Dunstable Busway Route A also connect Parkway to Luton Airport.